Home Compare APA vs PR

 Profitability

-Both profiles are strong on profitability, but APA Corporation leads clearly.
+Both rank well on profitability, but APA Corporation still holds a clear edge.

 Stability — Dominant Gap